JacobTheis/secret-shopper/PLANNING-DOC.md

 | Persona Storage    | Store the persona in a database or file                                                                                    |
 | Persona Retrieval  | Retrieve the persona from the database or file                                                                             |

+#### Persona Model

+The persona will be created by the user.
+It will consist of the following information:
+- First Name
+- Last Name
+- Email Address
+- Rental Budget
+- Rental Preferences
+- Pets
+- Credit Score
+- Monthly Income

 ### Target Definition